DougAnderson444/rdx/README.md

 RDX is a combination of:

 1. Rhai (for control flow logic) and
-2. 🆕 egui markdown (for User Interface).
+2. html subset (for User Interface).

+In RDX, the html gets parsed then rendered into egui user interface components.

+Using HTML gives RDX authors access to great crates such as [html](https://docs.rs/html/latest/html/) for type safety, and [render](https://docs.rs/render/latest/render/) for composable html components.

 For [example](./examples/counter/src/lib.rs), It looks something like this: